daisukelab/ml-sound-classifier/README.md

 ## 2. Tuning example behaviors

-Followings are important 3 parameters that can be tuned to your environment.
+Followings are important 3 parameters that you can fine-tune program behavior in your environment.

 ```
 conf['rt_process_count'] = 1